cheshtaaagarrwal/Placement-Preparation-Problems/README.md

 # Placement-Preparation-Problems

 Coding Problems which are very helpful for Placement Preparation !
-Collected from varios online coding platforms like LeetCode, InterviewBit, GeeksforGeeks etc.
+Collected from various online coding platforms like LeetCode, InterviewBit, GeeksforGeeks etc.

 ## Rules :